aws-samples/sagemaker-ssh-helper/README.md

 realtime inference endpoints, and SageMaker Studio notebook containers for fast interactive experimentation, remote debugging, and advanced troubleshooting.

-The two most common scenarios for the library are:
+The two most common scenarios for the library, also known as "SSH into SageMaker", are:
 1. Open a terminal session into a container running in SageMaker to diagnose a stuck training job, use CLI commands like nvidia-smi, or iteratively fix and re-execute your training script within seconds.
 2. Remote debug a code running in SageMaker from your local favorite IDE like